bytedeck/bytedeck/CONTRIBUTING.md

 ## Quick Reference Guide to Making Code Contributions

 If you're interested in contributing to this repo, please work through these steps carefully.
 Bad pull requests waste a lot of time, and these steps will ensure your PR is a good one!
-This guide is written with beginngers in mind, but we would appreciate if experienced developers work through this at least once so we're all on the same page!
+This guide is written with beginners in mind, but we would appreciate if experienced developers work through this at least once so we're all on the same page!

 Save us all some time and frustration by working through these steps carefully, at least once, and understand them all!

 ### Running Tests and Checking Code Style
-You can run tests either locally, or through the web container.:
+You can run tests either locally, or through the web container:
-1. This will run all the project's tests and if successful, will also check the code style using flake 8 (make sure you're in your virtual environment):
+1. This will run all the project's tests and if successful, will also check the code style using flake8 (make sure you're in your virtual environment):
-   * using venv: `./src/manage.py test src && flake8 src`
+   * using venv: `python src/manage.py test src && flake8 src`
-   * using docker: `docker-compose exec web bash -c "./src/manage.py test src && flake8 src"`  (assuming it's running.
+   * using docker: `docker-compose exec web bash -c "python src/manage.py test src && flake8 src"`  (assuming it's running.
 If not, change `exec` to `run`)
-2. Tests take too long, but you can speed them up a number of ways:
+1. Tests take too long, but you can speed them up a number of ways:
    * Quit after the first error or failure, and also by running th tests in parallel to take advantage of multi-core processors:
-     `./src/manage.py test src --parallel --failfast`
+     `python src/manage.py test src --parallel --failfast`
-   * Only run tests from a single app, for example: `./src/manage.py test src/announcements`
+   * Only run tests from a single app, for example: `python src/manage.py test src/announcements`
-   * Only run tests from a single test class: `./src/manage.py test src.announcements.tests.test_views.AnnouncementViewTests`
+   * Only run tests from a single test class: `python src/manage.py test src.announcements.tests.test_views.AnnouncementViewTests`
-   * Only run a single test: `./src/manage.py test src.announcements.tests.test_views.AnnouncementViewTests.test_teachers_have_archive_button`
+   * Only run a single test: `python src/manage.py test src.announcements.tests.test_views.AnnouncementViewTests.test_teachers_have_archive_button`
+1. This project uses git pre-commit hooks, set up with the Python "[pre-commit](https://pre-commit.com/)" module.
+These hooks trigger a series of checks every time a new commit is made.
+They ensure that the code is formatted correctly, and some even auto-correct certain simple issues.
+However, we don't have pre-commit hooks for running our Django tests, so the full test suite must still be ran separately.
+All pre-commit hooks are defined in the [.pre-commit-config.yaml](.pre-commit-config.yaml) file.
+Note that if auto-corrections are made, the commit won't complete, and you'll need to run the commit command again.
+It can also be helpful to run these hooks manually to ensure you have everything setup correctly:

+   * using venv: `pre-commit run`
+   * using docker: `docker-compose exec web bash -c "pre-commit run"`

+   Note: Running pre-commit hooks manually is generally used for troubleshooting or setup verification, and is not a required step in the normal development workflow.
 ### Further Development
 After you've got everything set up, you can just run the whole project with:
 `docker-compose up`